Tyler-pierce/simplestatex/README.md

     ...
   ]
 ```
-** Hint ** You needent set up any kind of repo and can choose to only to keep stats in memory
+**Hint** You needent set up any kind of repo and can choose to only keep stats in memory

 ## Usage